|MYSTERY MOUNTAIN "Mystery Man"|

 (From Old Corral image collection)

-Above from L-to-R are Syd Saylor, Verna Hillie, Hal Taliaferro (Wally Wales), Ken Maynard, our unsmiling "mystery man", Al Bridge and Jack Rockwell.
+Above from L-to-R are Syd Saylor, Verna Hillie, Hal Taliaferro (Wally Wales), Ken Maynard, Jack Cheatham, Al Bridge and Jack Rockwell in the chapterplay, MYSTERY MOUNTAIN (Mascot, 1934).
 Bridge is in his typical position - getting a stern warning from the hero.
-This is somewhat typical of scene stills - since they're staged for the photographer, a photo is often different than what appears in the film.
+This is somewhat typical of scene stills which are staged for the photographer.
+Thus, a photo is often different than what appears in the film.
 That's the case with this photo.
-This is from Chapter 6 and a short time later, Al Bridge is killed with a dart from the Rattler.
-Our mystery man is in the still, but he's not present in the scene in the film.
+This is from the beginning of Chapter 6 and Al Bridge is killed with a dart from the Rattler.
+While Taliaferro and Cheatham are in this still, they do not appear in the actual scene.

 Check out the noses and the chins ...